mgol/check-dependencies/README.md

 ### type

 Type of the package manager to check against.
 Possible values: `'npm'`, `'bower'`.
+(Note: for `bower` you need to have the `bower` package installed either globally or locally in the same project in which you use `check-dependencies`).

 Type: `string`
 Default: `'npm'`